FengChenCA/fcon/README.md

 # FCON
 FCON is a partially implemented, simple HTTP server that mimics some of the basic operations of a container runtime.
-This repository is intended used as an exercise to evaluate a developer with minimal Golang knowledge and working knowledge of REST APIs.
+This repository is intended to be used as an exercise to evaluate a developer with minimal Golang knowledge and working knowledge of REST APIs.
 An experienced Golang developer should be able to complete this exercise in less than an hour.

 ## Getting Started
 Directions for building, running, testing, etc... are intentionally missing.
 This exercise is designed to test your resourcefulness and ability to learn from documentation, in addition to evaluating your coding skills.